tomrodinger/air_conditioner_energy_saver/doc/README.md

 Properties | WRITE, WRITE NO RESPONSE
 Type | uint32

+### Specification
+- Timeout duration in seconds (max value: 24 hours = 86400 seconds): 17 bits
+- Ir code: 6 bits (64 possible IR codes)
+- Days: 7 bits
+- Total: 30 bits

+Example: Emit IR code X every day if no motion is sensed for 2 minutes
+- IR code X: 000001
+- Every day: 1111111
+- 2 minutes(120 seconds): 1111000
+- => The app would send: 991169

 ### Comments
 - We need a command to disable/erase a schedule.
 - The App tells the Device the timeout value.
 - The App tells the Device what IR code to emit when timeout value is reached.
+- The App tells at what days the timeout is valid

 ### Questions